 I followed my coach’s advice by not wasting too much time during transition and I was glad I can make it.
 Spending around 5 minutes is probably my most minimum time in transition in 70.3 race.

 It was mixed of feeling when I finished this race.
 It is good to know that I can ride sub 2:50 hr in this kind of course and conditions (hot and humid weather & hilly course).
-In the meantime, I have to admit that I was quite disappointed and frustrated also for not breaking my PB as I have a very good chance in front of me after I exited T2.
+I have to admit that I was quite disappointed for not breaking my PB as I have a very good chance in front of me after I exited T2.
 It is also good to know that I can survive and finish under 6 hours in this course and weather conditions when many athletes melted down and walk the whole 21km.
 I am so delighted to witness and race with probably the biggest and largest group of Thai triathlete I have ever seen.
 Most of all, It’s probably my best experience so far to race in this world class event in my home country.
+Signing off with my Ironman 70.3 Bangsaen Review.